 How to make this recipe in under 30 minutes

-By using Canned Chickpeas, you can reduce the cooking time to less than half.
-Simply rinse out the canned chickpeas and add them to the pot as per instructions, and pressure cook everything for 6-8 minutes.
-Wait 10 minutes before releasing the pressure manually, open lid and you’re done!
+I simply rinse out the canned chickpeas and add them to the pot as per instructions, and pressure cook everything for 5 minutes.

 Punjabi Chole is perhaps one of the most popular vegetarian north-Indian dish.
 This creamy, spicy and slight tangy dish is made with chickpeas, also called Garbanzo beans or Chana (in Hindi), that are soaked overnight to re-hydrate, & then cooked with fresh onions, ginger, garlic and seasoned with a unique spice blend.